victorwamwea/30-Day-Terraform-challenge-/Day18/README.md

 ## Checklist

 - [ ] I have completed Chapter 9 of "Terraform: Up & Running".
-- [ ] I have rewatched the relevant Udemy videos on automated testing.
+- [ ] I have completed the required hands-on labs.
 - [ ] I have implemented unit tests, integration tests, and end-to-end tests for a Terraform project.
 - [ ] I have set up a CI/CD pipeline to automatically run Terraform tests.
 - [ ] I have written and published a blog post about today's task.